Home Courses Music BA (Hons) Music with Teaching

 What you will study

 You will study a selection of core and optional modules in each year.
-Each module is worth a number of credits is delivered differently, depending on its content and focus of study.
+Each module is worth a number of credits and is delivered differently, depending on its content and focus of study.

 This list is indicative and subject to change.